 - Daily buffet breakfast, afternoon tea and evening cocktails with hors d’oeuvres

 - Complimentary 2-hours use of the Tai Pan boardroom on request

 I mainly decided to use the Tai Pan club around evening time to try out some of the excellent hors d’oeuvres combined with a glass of red wine.
 I was working and enjoying nice evening views of Taipei.

 Spa & Swimming Pool

-Although I did not try the award winning in-house Spa, I did have a peak inside and marveled at the interior design.
-With spas it is all about the treatment and the surroundings of where you receive the treatment, it looked top notch.
+Although I did not try the award-winning in-house Spa, I did have a peek inside and marvelled at the interior design.
+With spas it is all about the treatment and the surroundings of where you receive the treatment, it looked top-notch.

 Breakfast was served in the Brasserie and is buffet style which was a mix of Chines, Japanese and Western cuisines.
 The choices were endless and the quality was fantastic.